vnkn17/CS144_Project/README.md

 // .json files in /build/contracts and then recompile.
 6. truffle compile

-// To migrate the instances of the smart contracts,
+// Install Ganache and start Ganache.
-// first start ganache.
-Run the following command:
+// To migrate contracts to the private blockchain, run the following command:
 7. truffle migrate

 8. Get Metamask.
 We tested on Chrome.